 Self-Publishing Pros and Cons List

 You, as authors, are in control from start to finish of the story.
 This means every single step including writing the entire story to selling your first book.
-In this you have complete creative freedom
+In this case you have complete creative freedom.

 Errors, bad illustrations, incorrect formatting are more likely to occur when you're the only one working on the project.
 Most people don't know where to start and due to money restricts or lack of knowledge either hire someone or do the work themselves.
 This tends to lean more towards the unprofessional side when it comes to quality.
 Readers take note of the smallest mistakes and sales can plummet along with receiving poor reviews.

 Less likely to sell books as people don't know where to begin when it comes to marketing or lack of following.
 Most first time authors don't have a following unless it's from something else they have worked on in the past.
 This means less exposure to a buying audience and less likely stores will sell your book.

 You keep a large portion of your royalties depending on which site you are selling your books.
 If you sell on Amazon, especially eBooks, authors can keep 70% of royalties.
 That's a steal compared to traditional!

 You don't have to wait on others to get things done.
 With more and more people leaning towards reading eBooks you can write, upload, and sell a book in less than 30 days.
 You don't have to wait on the middle man to get things done for you when you are doing everything yourself!

 Authors still have to pay for everything related to the book, but overall is cheaper since they aren't paying the big bucks for other people to do the job.
 Only downfall could lead to a lower quality book including wrong processes to errors when publishing.